 The Top 5 Business Challenges for Accounting & Financial Services Firms

 At CPA firms across the country, aging baby boomers in senior roles are approaching retirement and driving consolidation.
 Throughout the marketplace, a pitched battle is underway to secure the top talent.
-In this demanding and highly competitive environment, the ability to anticipate emerging challenges can spell the difference between the market leaders and the also-rans.
+In this demanding and highly competitive environment, the ability to anticipate emerging challenges can spell the difference between market leaders and also-rans.

 The Top 5 Business Challenges